Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 vaconsumer-Ws-002: Alter VAConsumer to post enum FIDs add test options for Websocket transport which are; -testCompressionZlib, -jsonExpandEnumField

+vaconsumer-Ws-003: Alter VAConsumer to send request as json packed buffer instead of batch request.

+vaconsumer-Ws-004: Alter VAConsumer to test handle error case when it sends request as json packed buffer.

 Module:  Watchlist Consumer
 ---------------------------